 |total suites:||102||rates as of 01-Jan-2016|

 Co-op housing isn’t for everyone.
-The success of a co-op is dependent on its members actively participating in the day to day running of the co-op.
+The success of a co-op is dependent on its members actively participating in the day to day running of the co-op— participation is required of all members.
 Chances are, if you’ve volunteered before and enjoyed it, and think living in a co-operative environment sounds good, you’d like living in co-operative housing.
 However, if you’re not looking for a home with a sense of community, if you are not interested in participating to help make the co-op a success—if you’re just looking for a place to live, then co-operative housing is not for you.
 Housing co-ops aren’t for everyone, but for many, they’re the only way to live.